-To keep our tap water safe, the Environmental Protection Agency (EPA) requires routine tests of drinking water to identify potential contaminants such as bacteria and pesticides.
-The city of Richmond’s water is continuously tested and always meets or exceeds EPA standards for safe drinking water.
+To keep tap water safe, the Environmental Protection Agency (EPA) requires routine tests of drinking water to identify potential contaminants such as bacteria and pesticides.
+The City of Richmond’s water is continuously tested and meets or exceeds EPA standards for safe drinking water.
 For more information, call EPA’s Safe Drinking Water Hotline at 1-800-426-4791.